mazed-dev/truthsayer/README.md

 ```
 For instance to build truthsayer only:
 ```
-yarn <workspace> build
+yarn truthsayer build
 ```
-To build all workspaces run:
+To build all workspaces:
 ```
 yarn build
 ```